 Multiple sets of valid values can be defined for this rule.
 By defining multiple sets of values for this rule, you can define different threshold levels and window duration for different group of channels.
-(See also Multiple Sets of Values (see page 87).)
+(See also Multiple Sets of Values (see page 89).)

 Check Description Custom short loudness Short loudness is the sliding-window average loudness for the user-selected channels.
 The average is computed for all audio samples in the sliding window, according to the ITU-R BS.1770-2 standard.
 The sliding window duration is user configurable.
 This test measures the short audio loudness in the stream and ensures that the short loudness level in the stream does not go beyond specified minimum and maximum levels.
 The loudness levels are expressed in LUFS units (Loudness Unit, referenced to Full Scale).
 The range for both maximum and minimum threshold levels is from -90 LUFS to 0 LUFS.
 The range for the sliding window duration is 0.5 seconds to 30 seconds.
 Alerts generated by this test represent periods of violations, with the start and end times.
 Sometimes the alerts might represent instantaneous violations, so their start and end times are same.
 Multiple sets of valid values can be defined for this rule.
 By defining multiple sets of values for this rule, you can define different threshold levels and window duration for different group of channels.
-(See also Multiple Sets of Values (see page 87).)
+(See also Multiple Sets of Values (see page 89).)
 Clipping This test detects audio clipping, as defined by a run of successive samples whose value is very similar but non-silent.
 This definition permits the detection of clipping at non-peak values (which is possible if the audio has been processed since the original clipping occurred).
 This test can be configured to ignore occasional clips; a threshold frequency must be given, below which alerts will not be generated.
 Clipping tests can be enabled or disabled on a per-channel basis.
-Test tone at start and end These checks enforce or prohibit a period of a single frequency tone at the beginning and end of the sequence.
+Test tone at start and end These checks enforce or prohibit a period of tone using a frequency and tolerance value at the beginning and end of the sequence.
 Test tone checks can be enabled or disabled on a per-channel basis.
 If the test is prohibiting a test tone, then the duration field specifies a maximum duration (this will typically be 0).
 If the test is enforcing a test tone, then the duration is a minimum length.
 Duration can be expressed in seconds, video frames or audio frames.
 The latter will only be useful if the duration of an audio frame is known beforehand.
+Cerify can detect a continuous tone or EBU Line-up tones.
+To detect EBU Line-up Tones, "EBU Line-up Tones Detection" check box needs to be selected.
+Multiple sets of valid values can be defined for this rule.
+By defining multiple sets of values for this rule, user can define different threshold levels for different channels.
+(See also Multiple Sets of Values (see page 89).)